MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

     ```

 ## Task3: Implement code functionality

+**Goal:** Develop the core functionalities of your bot by modifying the app.ts file, adding necessary imports, and implementing response logic to handle user interactions.

 1. Open the file *src/app.ts*.
 We will modify this file according to the following steps.
 The final file can be referenced in [app.ts](../../../Allfiles/Labs/Guided-Exercise5/app.ts).
 1. Add `TurnContext` import from `botbuilder`